This site is for passionate people chasing divined coffee flavors.

-Some of the text is discussed with other knowledgeable coffee people, especially Steffen Lav, Bob Werby, Mikkel Malling and Andreas M.
+Some of the text here is discussed with other knowledgeable coffee people, especially Steffen Lav, Bob Werby, Mikkel Malling and Andreas.

 Many more coffee people are quoted for specific experiences with something.
-So this site is collecting practical experience from many coffee lovers.
+So this site is collecting practical experience from many coffee people.